Rethinking Backdoor Detection Evaluation for Language Models: Experiments

 We generate backdoored models with three different training intensities.
 For \textbf{moderate} training which represents the default configuration, we use a poisoning rate of 3\%, and a learning rate of $1 \times 10^{-5}$.
 We stop training until the attack success rate reaches 70\%.
 For \textbf{aggressive} training, we keep the same poisoning rate, but increase the learning rate to $5 \times 10^{-5}$.
 We stop training at epoch 200.
-For \textbf{conservative} training, we use a poisoning rate of 0.5\%, and a poisoning rate of $5 \times 10^{-6}$.
+For \textbf{conservative} training, we use a poisoning rate of 0.5\%, and a learning rate of $5 \times 10^{-6}$.
 We follow the same early-stop strategy as moderate training.
-We confirm their backdoor effectiveness in \sectionref{app:effectiveness}.
+We report the implementation details, and confirm their backdoor effectiveness in \sectionref{app:details}.